Total TimePrep: 25 min. + chilling

 - 1 cup fresh or frozen raspberries, thawed

-- Grated lemon peel and additional fresh raspberries, optional
+- Optional: Grated lemon zest and additional fresh raspberries

-- Cut a thin slice from a wafer so that wafer will stand flat against wall of pie plate; repeat nine times.
+- Cut a thin slice from a wafer so that wafer will stand flat against side of pie plate; repeat nine times.
 Set aside.
 Crush remaining wafers and trimmed portions.

 - Combine wafer crumbs, butter and sugar; press onto the bottom of an ungreased 9-in. pie plate.
 Arrange trimmed wafers around edge of pie plate, lightly pressing into crust.
-Cover and refrigerate.
+Refrigerate until set.

 - In a large bowl, dissolve gelatin in boiling water.
 Cover and refrigerate for 45 minutes or until partially set.
 Beat on medium speed for 5 minutes or until fluffy.
 Fold in yogurt.